Skip to content

 Our vision is to bring NHS services together under one roof.
 Our aim is to support people to stay well for longer and, with faster diagnosis, take a more proactive approach to keeping people well.

 The project is being led by the East Kent Health and Care Partnership, which is made up of health, care and voluntary sector organisations.
-Kent Community Health NHS Foundation Trust will lease the building, renovating it to include consultation, counselling and treatment rooms.
+Kent Community Health NHS Foundation Trust are leasing the building.
+It includes consultation, counselling and treatment rooms.

 Why it’s needed and how it could help the community